-"State of Health" (SoH) test:
+"Battery Quality" or "State of Health" (SoH) test:

 The battery has a limited service life and needs to be replaced in a fixed interval which is defined by the specified service life (acc. to the Eurobat guideline), based on the surrounding temperature and the number of charging/discharging cycles.
 If the battery is used longer than the specified service life, the battery capacity will degrade.
 Details can be found in chapter 27.1.
-The battery SoH test can not determine a gradual loss in capacity.
+The battery quality test can not determine a gradual loss in capacity.
 However, it can detect a battery failure within the specified service life of the battery.
-Therefore a SoH is included in the DC-UPS.
+Therefore a battery quality test is included in the DC-UPS.